MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-depreciate-amortize.md

 ---
 title: Depreciate or Amortise FA
-description: You must define how you will write-down, depreciate, or amortise each of your fixed assets, such as machinery and equipment, over their depreciable life.
+description: 'You must define how you will write-down, depreciate, or amortise each of your fixed assets, such as machinery and equipment, over their depreciable life.'
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual